Surfing and stand up paddle boarding is more eco-friendly than it used to be.

 Infinity Surfboards and SUP Boards

 Starboard is one of the brands building toward a sustainable future.
-It creates composite boards and paddles made from plant-based resins and other earth-friendly raw materials.
+It creates composite stand up paddle boards and paddles made from plant-based resins and other earth-friendly raw materials.

 The brand’s goal is to reduce waste and give a little back—every time a board is shipped, they plant a mangrove in Myanmar.